skeetio/learngraphql-lessons/1-basics/11-more-on-graphql-schema.md

 Repo: <https://github.com/chentsulin/awesome-graphql>

-Above repo concatnates most of resources, libararies, different graphql impletements and many other graphql goodies into single place.
+Above repo concatenates most of resources, libraries, different graphql implementations and many other GraphQL goodies into a single place.